miku/ervauka/Build.md

 our private jenkins-server located at 172.18.85.101 has a job configured which will build, test and publish the package to the private registry, so you should leave the package-publishing step to jenkins.

+how the npm-package is created is only here for documentation purposes. you should always rely on the jenkins job.

 ## npm-package

 The registry is located (here)[1].
 First you have to register according to (this documentation)[2].
 Now you can update